rooeque/.myconf/README.md

 Whenever you change any configuration file/directory **NOT** in a submodule, simply run `config add [YOUR FILE/DIRECTORY HERE]`, and from then on commit and push as usual

 If you change a configuration file/directory in a submodule, you'll need to track a fork of it to intake those changes.
-After you've finished changing the submodule, simply `cd` into the submodule directory and `git add commit push` as usual
+After you've finished changing the submodule, simply `cd` into the submodule directory and `git push` as usual

 To update all submodules from your $HOME directory, run